Safety Study of the Selective Inhibitor of Nuclear Export (SINE) KPT-330 in Patients With Advanced Hematological Cancer

 Chronic Lymphocytic Leukemia (CLL): advanced, relapsed CLL after having received

-more of their previous regimens.
+one or more of their previous regimens.

 Waldenström's Macroglobulinemia (WM): relapsed WM after at least 2 prior regimens